 To take full advantage of your social network, you want to be sure to connect with your fans on Twitter.
 Remember that the shelf life of a tweet is 30 minutes, so you can push your release to Twitter more than once.

 TIP: because the Twitter shelf life is short, you can also use Twitter to test positioning before you throw your release on the wire.
 Try a few different angles and lead-ins and see what gets the most traction.
 For more on this, check out our article on social listening for small business

 These are just a few quick tips to maximizing the effectiveness of Facebook distribution for your PR efforts.
-For more on press releases and, particularly, their SEO and yet another reason Facebook may be a good alternate place for them, go to our blog, here.
+To learn more about how to use Facebook for business marketing in general, see our comprehensive Facebook marketing guides, here.